redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 weight: 1
 ---

-Learn how to install Redis Stack on Linux from the official repository, RPM feed, with snap, or AppImage.
+Learn how to install Redis Stack on Linux from the official APT repository or RPM feed, or with Snap or AppImage.

-## From the official Debian/Ubuntu APT Repository
+## From the official Ubuntu/Debian APT Repository

+See [this page](https://redis.io/downloads/#redis-stack-downloads) for a complete list of supported Ubuntu/Debian platforms.
-You can install recent stable versions of Redis Stack from the official packages.redis.io APT repository.
-The repository currently supports Debian Bullseye (11), Ubuntu Bionic (18.04), Ubuntu Focal (20.04), and Ubuntu Jammy (22.04) on x86 and arm64 processors.
-Add the repository to the apt index, update it, and install it:
+Add the repository to the apt index, update it, and install Redis Stack:

 {{< highlight bash >}}
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg